 - In the US and UK, it is possible to delegate upward.
 Meaning that if your boss asks you to do something you can make it conditional to the extent that you can request your boss to do this or that in order for you to do what your boss asks you to do.
 This does not happen in China.
 You can even say that upward delegation in China is simply not done.

-- Being more collectivistic or Loyalty to Group-oriented (a lot more than for instance Indians), Chinese put a lot more emphasis on relationships than on tasks.
+- Being more collectivistic or Loyalty to Group-oriented (a lot more than for instance Indians), the Chinese put a lot more emphasis on relationships than on tasks.
 For a Chinese, it is important to know who you are as a person.
-In China, it is relationships over tasks.
+Relationships over tasks is important in China.
 In the West, it is task over relationships.
-In the culture of China, contracts are important, but who you are is much more important.
+Although contracts are important in China, who you are is much more important.
 To that extent the contract is secondary.

-- Chines communicate indirectly.
+- Chinese communicate indirectly.
 Direct questions from Westerns are seen as rude and impolite.
-Where in the West we can really only deal with direct answers in the form of Yes and No, Chinese, in the eyes of Westerns seem to avoid giving a “straight” answer.
+Whereas in the West we can really only deal with direct answers in the form of Yes and No, the Chinese, in the eyes of Westerners, seem to avoid giving a “straight” answer.
 In their eyes, they give you a straight, but polite answer.
 It’s just that the Western can’t “read” that kind of indirectness.

 - Being a Manager gives status.

-- Although at first you might not see this, but rules and regulations are not as important in China as they are in the West.
-Even though you may experience China as very bureaucratic, the rules, regulations, paperwork etcetera, is mainly a fiction of power of the powerholder.
+- Although at first, you might not see this, rules and regulations are not as important in China as they are in the West.
+Even though you may experience China as very bureaucratic, the rules, regulations, paperwork etcetera, are mainly a fiction of the power of the powerholder.
 Not so much a display of the necessity of rules.

 Summing it Up

-Doing business in China, understanding the culture of China and working with Chinese is not as straightforward as you might think.
+Doing business in China, understanding the culture of China, and working with the Chinese are not as straightforward as you might think.
 And that says absolutely nothing about the Chinese themselves.
 It says everything about the cultural differences between China and Western cultures.

 Not many Chinese speak English.
 It is changing but in a country as big and diverse as China this will take a while.